CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 ### Sprint review

-TODO: Which tasks were finished and which were not?
-For the tasks that were not completed, explain why not.
+We had two issues to work with for this first sprint which served as research.
+We looked into Google API access as well as OBC's project GradeAlert.
+There were no tasks that were not completed as all of the goals we set for ourselves were achieved.
+We implemented direct Google Sheets access.

 ### Summary of sprint retrospective

-TODO: How did you do as a team?
-What team strategies will you continue to employ?
-How can you, as a team, improve in the next project?
+As a team, we did relatively well with completing the tasks we set out to complete, but for the next sprint, I think we need to work on communication.

 ## Contributions